All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How Policy Changes Could Affect Your Access

-Drug pricing policy is not static.
+Drug pricing policy isn't static.
 Programs can change scope, eligibility, or funding with each legislative session or executive order.
 Planning your treatment around a single pricing program carries risk.

 Factors that could shift the equation: - Congressional budget negotiations may increase or decrease program funding - Pharmaceutical company participation in pricing programs is often voluntary, meaning Novo Nordisk or Eli Lilly could modify their participation terms - FDA compounding regulations affect whether 503A pharmacies can continue producing semaglutide-based compounds (the FDA shortage list status matters here) - State-level initiatives may create additional pricing programs or restrictions that interact with federal programs

 FormBlends monitors all regulatory developments and proactively communicates changes that affect patient access.
-When policy shifts happen, you will hear about it before your next refill is due.
+When policy shifts happen, you'll hear about it before your next refill is due.

 Frequently Asked Questions